 No need to consider photographing springtails without a minimum of equipment.
 It is necessary to have at least a 1: 1 ratio macro lens, that is to say that the size of the subject photographed after passing through the optical system (objective) will be the same on the sensor.
-The sensor "APSC" of a device like the one I use (Canon EOS 7D mkII) measures 22.2 mm x 14.8 mm. (right opposite, in full size).
-The APSC sensor has the advantage of allowing a larger depth of field with identical aperture and a magnification ratio of about 1.5 compared to a sensor "FF" (full frame - 24 x 32).
-The negative side is a slight loss of dynamic especially in low light but with use by flash, this disadvantage becomes negligible.
+The sensor "APSC" of a device like the one I use (Canon EOS 7D mkII) measures 22.2 mm x 14.8 mm. (opposite right, in full size).
+The APSC sensor has the advantage of allowing a slightly larger depth of field with identical aperture and a magnification ratio of about 1.6 compared to a "FF" (full frame - 24 mm x 32 mm) sensor, like that of my EOS 6D MKII).
+The negative side is the appearance of chromatic aberration when closing the diaphragm too much, and also a loss of dynamics in low light, however this last problem can be partly solved with the use of a flash.

 The choice of editing will depend on many factors such as the size of the subject, the ambient light, the use, or not, of a flash.
 In the case of springtails the magnification ratio is paramount, so the use of an objective dedicated to macro photography (from the ratio 1: 1) will not be sufficient to obtain satisfactory results.
 It will provide accessories that can increase this ratio.
 The extended rings, the zoom multiplier or the windscreens will make it possible.
 But beware each of these accessories acts on different parameters.